scrtlabs/SecretNetwork/docs/archive/validator-testnet.md

-# How to join the Enigma Blockchain as a testnet validator
+# How to join the Secret Network as a testnet validator

 This document details how to join the EnigmaChain `testnet`